bcherny/angular-commonjs/README.md

   })
 ```

 Now we're getting somewhere.
 We're using both Browserify and CommonJS properly, and have written clean, DRY code.
+We can also unit test foo.js, bar.js, and baz.js directly.

 But there is an issue with this approach.
 A major benefit of Angular's DI is that it makes mocking out dependencies during tests easy.
 But with this approach, how do we mock bar.js when we're testing foo.js?

 ...